jammykam/Sitecore-ItemNamingRules/README.md

 * `DefaultName` - Characters to use to replace invalid characters in item name.
 Also defines minimum item name length.
 For example, given DefaultName 12345, the action will rename the item named A to A2345.
 * `MaxLength` - Maximum item name length.
 For example, 25.
 * `Device` - the device for which the rule applies.

+Two rules have been provided for Content Items and Media Library Items, modify these ar erquird to target specific content items.
+It is suggested at a minimum that you change `/sitecore/system/Settings/Rules/Item Saved/Rules/Media Item Name` to target only specific projct media items, which should be placed into a separate folder to make it easier to target and clearer that they are project specific.

 ## Credits
 This code was provided by [John West] via